If you like the look of this homemade party rings recipe, why not check out my homemade Jaffa cake recipe too!

 (NOTE: You could use regular icing sugar, but it wouldn’t set like royal icing sugar and so wouldn’t give you quite the same party rings effect.)

 Once your biscuits are cool, you get to do the fun bit – the icing.

 To create that iconic party ring look, use a knife to apply a thin layer of icing to a biscuit.
 (I had one knife for each colour.)
 Using a contrasting colour, add 4-5 lines of icing, an then drag a cocktail stick through the lines at right angles.
 Repeat for each biscuit using different icing colour combinations and then leave to set.

 And there you have it.
 Beautiful homemade party rings to wow your friends and impress your neighbours.
 Now you just need to sit back and wait for the inevitable party invitations to roll in.

-Why not pin this picture for later?
+Enjoyed this homemade party rings recipe?
+Why not share it or pin this picture for later?